 What is this?

-If you’re looking for a breakfast casserole recipe, then chances are very high that you’re going to be cooking for a crowd.
+If you’re looking for a make-ahead breakfast casserole, then chances are very high that you’re going to be cooking for a crowd.

 This also means that you have plenty of other work that needs to get done for hosting friends and family.